-

 - Finance/Bursar: Mrs Carole Barke at carole.barke@waverleyschool.co.uk or phone 0118 973 1121

-- Extended Hours: Mr Alex Kear-Hill at clubs@waverleyschool.co.uk
+- Clubs & Activities: Mr Alex Kear-Hill at clubs@waverleyschool.co.uk

 The Waverley Friends Association (WFA) - Our parent association